-Bikers always seem to inquire about knife laws in California.
+Bikers always seem to inquire about the knife carry laws in California.
 After researching the law, we certainly understood why confusion exists as to what is legal to carry and what isn’t: there are over a dozen statutes on the subject, as well as numerous municipal codes, and inconsistent court decisions that further muddy the water.
 Hopefully, this article will shed some light on the rules and inconsistencies in California knife laws.

 A few caveats, however: First, remember that carrying any weapon, even one that’s legal, can cause you a lot of grief with law enforcement.
 Cops routinely write tickets and make arrests for things they incorrectly think is illegal.
 Being found “not guilty” will not make up for the time and aggravation of getting arrested and missing work — not to mention the cost of hiring an attorney.
 Also, this article only covers California law.
 State laws can vary greatly, and taking a knife that is legal in California over state lines may get you into trouble with federal laws or laws of other states.
 Local ordinances may also impact the legality of your knife.